AlwaysUbaid/MarketMakingMegaMachine/README.md

 - 🚀 Renamed to "MMMM — Market Making Mega Machine" to reflect the specialized focus
 - 🔄 Streamlined command set focusing on essential trading and market making functionality
 - 📈 Optimized for professional market makers with direct access to key commands
+- 🚨 Added emergency features and auto-cancellation
+- 📊 Enhanced monitoring and alerting system

 ---